 Right to left: NARS Smooth & Protect Primer, Becca First Light Priming Filter, CLIO Kill Cover Cushion Bonding Primer

 NARS Smooth & Protect Primer is pretty new.
-I was skeptical, because I don’t find that many primers that are ‘smoothing’ what I think a smoothing primer ought to me.
+I was skeptical, because I don’t find that many primers that are ‘smoothing’ are what I think a smoothing primer ought to be.
 They are usually thick, and are either too drying or too oily.
 I don’t really like the other NARS primers either, but hey, I like base makeup, so in the cart it went.
 Surprise, surprise, I love it.
 It has a creamy, consistency, but it isn’t too waxy.
 It fills the pores on and around my nose, but doesn’t cause dry patches to crop up on my cheeks or in the corners of my nose and mouth.
 I’d say it is for normal, or combo/dry skin.

 Becca First Light Priming Filter is also somewhat new for this season.
 It is pretty much my go-to primer.
 I love the original Backlight Priming Filter, so a version that reduces dullness is definitely ideal.
 It it a hydrating, oil-free liquid (about the same consistency of a liquid foundation), with violet particles that a luminescent.
 It won’t leave you oily, and the luminescent effect is subtle – not chunks of glitter.
 I like that it is hydrating without the use of oil, so it won’t interact poorly with other makeup that may break down when coming in contact with oil.
 Also, the hydration comes by way of sodium hyaluronate, so those of you with somewhat oily skin can probably use it.
 Remember, somewhat oily skin can still be parched and in need of hydration.

 CLIO Kill Cover Cushion Bonding Primer is specifically designed to provide a base for cushion makeup.
 There are lots of cushion primers out there now, at least from manufacturers in Asia.
 I have tried a ones from Etude House, Missha, and CLIO.
 Clio is my favorite.
 I also love their Kill Cover cushion make as well.
 Not a lot to say here.
-It is thin, non-drying, and seems to provide layer that is sheer and bonds the equally thing cushion makeup quite well.
-I find using thicker primers under a cushion base can be too much, and the cushion don’t blend as well.
+It is thin, non-drying, and seems to provide layer that is sheer and bonds the equally thin cushion makeup quite well.
+I find using thicker primers under a cushion base can sometimes be too much, and then the cushion doesn’t blend as well.

 Be sure to wait at least 20 minutes after applying your skin care and sunblock before applying primer.
 It is less likely to cake and break up later in the day.
 It will also minimize ‘pilling’ when applying your base foundation.